New threat from Trump and new deadline for Iran to open Strait of Hormuz

 Photo: Evan Vucci/AP/TT

-Donald Trump confirms his previous statements that an escalation in the war with Iran may be imminent.
+Trump confirms his previous statements that an escalation in the Iran conflict may be underway.

 "They are negotiating now"

-Shortly afterwards, however, the president suggests in an interview with Fox News that he, as he has several times before, is ready to postpone his threats and deadlines.
+At the same time, the president suggested in an interview with Fox News that, as he has done several times before, he appears ready to postpone his threats and deadlines.

 I think there is a good chance tomorrow.
-They are negotiating now, he tells the TV channel and adds:
+They are negotiating now, he told the TV channel on Sunday and added:

-If they don't make a deal and quickly, I'm considering blowing everything up and taking their oil.
+If they don't make a deal quickly, I'm considering blowing everything up and taking their oil.

 Trump's warning comes about two weeks after he initially issued a threatening ultimatum to Iran demanding it open the Strait of Hormuz.
 But the deadline was pushed back after what Trump described as "productive talks" with Iranian officials.